judeomondi/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-Task 0 prints the absolute path name of the current working directory
+Task 0 prints the absolute path name of the current working directory \n